 On road and hybrid fixies, 44/16 is a typical ratio between the chainring and sprocket, while on mountain bikes and gravel bikes, a lower ratio will better help you master the terrain.

 Specialist singlespeed wheels will usually have a flip-flop hub.
-As mentioned above, this setup lets you run both a fixed sprocket and a freewheel on the same wheelset.
+As mentioned above, this setup enables you to run both a fixed sprocket and a freewheel on the same wheelset.

-Rather than quick releases or thru-axles, the wheel will almost always be held in place with 15mm nuts, so that its position can be altered to tension the chain and it is held firmly in position.
+Rather than quick releases or thru-axles, the wheel will almost always be held in place with 15mm nuts, so that its position can be altered to tension the chain and it’s held firmly in position.

 It’s also possible to convert a standard wheel to a freewheel singlespeed.
 Kits from brands such as DMR include spacers to position your sprocket in the centre of the freehub for a straight chainline and to lock it in place.

 Pay attention to axle width though, because there are multiple standards – track frames often have 120mm spacing for the rear wheel and that might be carried over into a fixie frame.
-Most bikes will have a wider rear axle, starting at 130mm for quick release rim brake road wheels, and go wider for disc brake wheels and thru-axles.
+Most bikes will have a wider rear axle, starting at 130mm for quick-release rim brake road wheels, and getting wider for disc brake wheels and thru-axles.

-Many fixies have wider chains than the ever-narrower chains fitted to geared bikes.
+Many fixies have wider chains (1/8in) than the chains fitted to geared bikes (3/32in).

-They’re under a lot more stress than a normal chain, from high torque climbs and starts, and from braking forces, but there’s room for a more robust chain without a cassette.
+They’re under a lot more stress than a regular chain, from high-torque climbs and starts, and from braking forces, but there’s room for a more robust chain without a cassette.

-So you’ll typically find a ⅛in chain on a fixed gear bike, along with a wider sprocket and chainring.
+You’ll typically find a ⅛in chain on a fixed-gear bike, along with a wider sprocket and chainring.